- Position: Midfielder

 A native of Scotland, Stuart Holden moved to Texas when he was ten.
 A college standout at Clemson, Holden signed with Sunderland in the English Premier League.
 Holden never played for Sunderland after needing an extended recovery time for a fractured eye socket, the result of an assault outside of a Newcastle pub.
 Returning to the United States, Holden signed with Major League Soccer and was allocated to the Houston Dynamo for the 2006 season.
 Holden left MLS in January to sign with Bolton Wanderers in the English Premier League.

 Holden was part of the Under-20 and Under-23 United States National Teams, playing in the 2008 Olympics.
 He won his first full international cap on July 4th, 2009 in a Gold Cup against Grenada.
 Holden scored on his debut.
 He was part of the Gold Cup winning squad in 2013.
 On February 3, 2015 Holden announced his retirement from professional soccer.
-Along with fellow USMNT players LAndon Donovan and Brian Ching, Holden is part of HELM soccer.
+Turning to broadcasting, he is Fox Sports’ lead soccer analyst.

 2013: Returned to the team as a substitute during the May 29th game against Belgium.
 Subbed on in the second-half against Panama on Jun 11 and against Guatemala on Jul 5.
 Second-half sub against Belize in the Gold Cup on Jul 9 where he scored.
 Started against Cuba on Jul 13, Costa Rica on Jul 16, and the semifinal against Honduras on Jul 24.
 Started the final against Panama on Jul 28.